Nimsters/DeBox/README.md

     - [ ] Implementation of conversion to BoxProver syntax
     - [ ] Implementation of validation
         - [ ] Validity checks for steps
-            - [ ] Rule reference requirement matches given number of references
+            - [ ] Given references match basic pattern
             - [ ] References exist
             - [ ] Rule pattern requirement matches the referenced formula(e)
             - [ ] References are acessible (i.e. not in a closed box)
             - [x] The reference id given to the step is unique
-        - [ ] Validity checks for proof
+        - [x] Validity checks for proof
             - [x] All assumption discharged
             - [x] The conclusion of the last line is identical to the goal
         - [ ] Error feedback for all failed checks